AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

                         high: 2, low: 3, close: 4});
 ```

 There is an alternative way to map the data: call {api:anychart.data.Table#mapAs}mapAs(){api} with no parameters, then call {api:anychart.data.TableMapping#addField}addField(){api} on the instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}.
-Use two parameters: the name of a field and the number of column / name of a field in data.
+Use two parameters: the name of a field and the number of column / name of a field in the data.
 The third parameter (optional) allows you to set the approximation mode:

 ```
 mapping.addField("open", 1, "open");